 Professor Lynn Corcoran Early Learning Centre: FROEBEL Parkville

 Our Centre has a strong focus on inquiry-based, early STEM learning.
-FROEBEL will be implementing its Little Scientists program, which has recently been endorsed by the Australian Government under the National Innovation and Science Agenda.
-FROEBEL’s vision is to holistically and continuously train its early childhood educators and teachers at the service on all Little Scientists modules, and to make early STEM education the trademark of the service.
+FROEBEL implements its Little Scientists program, which has been endorsed by the Australian Government under the National Innovation and Science Agenda.
+FROEBEL holistically and continuously trains its early childhood educators and teachers at the service on all Little Scientists modules, with the shared vision of making early STEM education the trademark of the service.